catdino002/D-D-nuclear-medow/Max cavern.md

 - 1/2 teaspoon sugar; bring to a boil.
 Reduce heat; cover and simmer until vegetables are tender, 10-15 minutes -when completed gain 5 charges and 6 days rations

-TWIDDLEING BONES
+Tinkering BONES
 ---
-enhance any cannon to fire explosives
-takes 1 charge
+enhance any cannon to fire and enhance potions by +1 takes 1 charge or enhance canon for 2 charges to fire tinny - medium creatures

+BONE ZONE
+---
+create a bone wall